sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 ## References and Further Reading

-The implementation of BPMN Data Objects, Data Inputs and Data Outputs has, at times, been hotly debated, as you can find in the comments of this article from BPMN expert Bruce Silver: https://www.trisotech.com/bpmn-decoded-data-flow/
+The implementation of BPMN Data Objects, Data Inputs, and Data Outputs has, at times, been hotly debated, as you can find in the comments of this article from BPMN expert Bruce Silver: https://www.trisotech.com/bpmn-decoded-data-flow/

-We looked at a number of existing BPMN based products to see how they handled Data, and they took widely divergent approaches.
+We looked at a number of existing BPMN-based products to see how they handled Data, and they took widely divergent approaches.
 We looked closely at some other BPMN implementations as we formulated our approach.

 Camunda [avoids the use of BPMN’s Data Objects](https://docs.camunda.io/docs/components/best-practices/development/handling-data-in-processes/) and prefers its own proprietary method for transferring data between tasks, as they describe in their documentation.

 Flowable [follows this same trend](https://www.flowable.com/open-source/docs/bpmn/ch07b-BPMN-Constructs/#passing-variables), evolving away from the BPMN spec and using extension elements to handle the exchange of data.

-Trisotech favors using Data Objects for all data, and sticks close the the standard as described in this recent Bruce Silver article: https://methodandstyle.com/executable-bpmn-vs-method-and-style/
+Trisotech favors using Data Objects for all data, and sticks close to the standard as described in this recent Bruce Silver article: https://methodandstyle.com/executable-bpmn-vs-method-and-style/

 In our opinion, these all seem to create difficult interfaces for Citizen Developers (folks from other domains that have picked up programming skills along the way) — and we are hoping that our approach makes it a little easier for people to develop BPMN diagrams without having to understand everything from the very beginning.